sognen/Emulator-Updater/README.md

 # Various Emulator Updater Scripts

-This repository contains scripts that automate the process of updating various emulators to the latest version.
+This repository contains scripts that automate the process of updating various emulators to its latest version.

 ## Supported Emulators: